peterwilliams97/aoc/CRITIQUE.md

 **Strengths**:
 - Well-structured and modular code with separate functions for different tasks.
-- Effective use of NumPy arrays to represent the warehouse and perform operations.
+- Effective use of NumPy arrays to represent the warehouse grid.
-- Good use of helper functions and classes to encapsulate functionality.
+- Good use of helper functions and classes to encapsulate different aspects of the problem.
-- Handling of both Part 1 and Part 2 scenarios with appropriate modifications.
+- Handling of both Part 1 and Part 2 scenarios within the same codebase.
 - Inclusion of test cases and sample data for verification.
-- Clear separation of concerns between parsing input, simulating movements, and calculating results.
+- Clear separation of concerns between parsing, simulation, and calculation of results.
-- Use of Python's built-in functions and data structures (e.g. `zip`, `enumerate`, sets).

 **Weaknesses**:
 - Lack of comments and docstrings to explain the purpose and functionality of some functions and classes.
-- Potential performance issues for very large warehouse layouts or long move sequences.
+- Potential performance issues for very large warehouse grids or long move sequences.
 - Limited error handling and input validation.
-- Hardcoded values for certain constants (e.g. `BOX_BASE`, `SPACE`, `WALL`, etc.).
-- Repetitive code in some places (e.g. `SYMBOL_TO_NUMBER_1` and `SYMBOL_TO_NUMBER`).
+- Some code duplication in the handling of different box types (single, left, right).
+- The `move_box_pairs` method could be further optimized or refactored for better readability.

 **Issues**:
-- In the `move_box_pairs` method, the handling of box pairs and frontier extension could be optimized for better performance.
+- In the `move_box_pairs` method, the handling of box pairs and the frontier extension could be optimized for better performance.
-- In the `advanced_boxes_` method, the use of a fixed loop limit (100) could potentially cause issues for very large warehouse layouts.
+- In the `advanced_boxes_` method, the use of a fixed loop limit (100) could potentially lead to issues for very large or complex warehouse layouts.
-- In the `grid_to_lines2` function, the use of string concatenation and replacement could be inefficient for large grids.
+- In the `parse_input` function, the parsing of the input file could be more robust and handle different input formats.

 ### Day 16: [aoc2024-day16.py](aoc2024-day16.py)